rasheedamir/fmu/README.md

 2. Install bower with `npm install -g bower` from commandline
 3. Navigate to the application rootfolder and run `npm install` to fetch all nodejs build dependencies. `sudo` might be required on OSX and Linux
 4. Run `bower install` to fetch all app-dependencies
+5. Run `npm install --global gulp` to install gulp globally
-5. run `gulp` to build and wire all dependencies and make sure everything is ok
+6. run `gulp` to build and wire all dependencies and make sure everything is ok
-6. Now the application should have all required dependencies and can be run, either with both client- and backend-application using maven commands further down or with only client-application with `gulp serve` or `gulp serve-prod`
+7. Now the application should have all required dependencies and can be run, either with both client- and backend-application using maven commands further down or with only client-application with `gulp serve` or `gulp serve-prod`

 #####NOTE